South Taranaki hapū call for extended kaimoana ban

 [We want to bring down the snapper population to allow the blue cod to rise again.
 Same for crayfish: the stocks of crays and snapper are good.
 To us there's no problem to take those species."]

-Hooker said the region needed more fisheries officers and hapū would "arm-wrestle" the Ministry of Primary Industries for more resources for them.
+Hooker said the region needed more fisheries officers and hapū would "arm-wrestle" the Ministry for Primary Industries for more resources for them.

 Hapū would also consider establishing mātaitai reserves (which exclude commercial fishing) and taiāpure (local coastal fisheries managed by Māori committees with the minister) to continue marine protection.